 Figure 1: Plan view map of the Domino-Scottie Mineralizing corridor.

-Figure 2: Proximity of key target zones on the Scottie Gold Mine Project and locations of 2019 & 2020 drillhole collars.
+Figure 2: Proximity of key target zones on the Scottie Gold Mine Project and locations of 2019, 2020, and 2021 drillhole collars.